DataDog/integrations-core/vsphere/README.md

 ### Monitoring vSphere Tanzu Kubernetes Grid (TKG)

 The Datadog vSphere integration collects metrics and events from your [TKG][13] VMs and control plane VMs automatically.
-To collect more granular information about your TKG cluster and its containers, including pod and node-level metrics, you can install the [Datadog agent][14] on your cluster.
+To collect more granular information about your TKG cluster, including container, pod and node-level metrics, you can install the [Datadog agent][14] on your cluster.
 See the [distribution documentation][15] for example configuration files specific to TKG.

 ## Further Reading